 - The foreign government representative is responsible for ensuring each aircraft intending to use a military airfield or military ramp at civilian airfields has been issued a MLAN by the appropriate U.S. military service prior to the aircraft departing its home station or other location prior to entry into the United States.
 Once the military service issues an MLAN, the embassy requestor will receive an email notification from the Department of State (via DCAS) showing the update.

-- Flight Routing Authorization: Special routing requests must be received by the Federal Aviation Administration (FAA) at least three (3) full working days prior to the scheduled flight.
+6. Flight Routing Authorization: Special routing requests must be received by the Federal Aviation Administration (FAA) at least three (3) full business days prior to the scheduled flight.
 (See paragraph D2 to determine when special routing is required.)

 - Ensure applicant contact information is complete and current.
 This is provided via the submitter’s DCAS account profile stored within the database.
 Provide a reliable daytime number, and an after-hours telephone number for use during urgent situations.
 Please do not list a number for the embassy that is not answered after-hours.